-It allows the loading of activities, resources, and constraints from such external databases.
-The management system and the format of those databases might vary, but they are convertible into relational tables.
-Therefore, the system essentially provides a Structured Query Language (SQL) interface to fill its internal database.
+It allows the loading of activities, resources and constraints from such external databases.
+The management system and the format of those databases might vary but they are convertible into relational tables.
+Therefore the system essentially provides an SQL interface to fill its internal database.